markshannon/faster-cpython/plan.md

 The planned improvements include:

 * Improved performance for integers of less than one machine word.
-* Improved peformance for binary operators.
+* Improved performance for binary operators.
 * Faster calls and returns, through better handling of frames.
 * Better object memory layout and reduced memory management overhead.
 * Zero overhead exception handling.